Seagate announces new cloud data storage platform

-New Delhi, Feb 25 (IANS) Data storage leader Seagate Technology on Thursday introduced a new storage-as-a-service platform that will help enterprises store, activate and manage the massive surge in data.
+New Delhi: Data storage leader Seagate Technology on Thursday introduced a new storage-as-a-service platform that will help enterprises store, activate and manage the massive surge in data.

 An S3-compatible, storage-only cloud.
 Lyve Cloud enables always-on mass capacity data storage and activation.